AndreiUlmeyda/terminal-config-manager/README.md

     running by extracting the current value on substitution as well, that way the substitution is guaranteed to work while the displayed value may not be accurate, also, explore System.FSNotify.Streaming
-- implement changeElementUnderCursor
-- implement changeElementUnderCursor using functions of the library itself
-- unify ValueCyclingPolicy and ValueSelectionPolicy
 - fix patterns like '{{value}}abc' matching backwards across line breaks
 - check rendering of long lists / scrolling
     (scrolling applies to the terminal, it is possible to navigate to places outside of the viewport)